How much Azithromycin is needed to cure Chlamydia?

 Chlamydia infection is spread through vaginal, oral, and anal sex.
 The infection is carried in the semen and vaginal fluids. it can infect the penis, vagina, anus, cervix, urethra, throat, and eyes.
 Most people who are infected with the bacteria feel totally fine, not feeling any of the symptoms, which is the reason why they don’t even know they are infected.

 If not treated, chlamydia could become major health problems in the future.
 STD testing is very important because it will make people know that they are infected so they could seek treatment.
 Chlamydia can easily be treated with antibiotics.
 The use of condom every time a person has sex is a good way of preventing the infection.
+UK Meds provides many medicines for sexual health related issues.

 Treatment for Chlamydia